 Another benefit to the latest Kore’s lighter yet slightly more forgiving build is apparent in the bumps.
 Namely, there’s a lot of pop from the stiff construction, and its moderately short turn radius (16.4m for my 177cm length) and nimble overall feel encourage quick and snappy movement.
 If you’re a mogul specialist and prefer more shock absorption, a damper design like Blizzard’s Rustler 9 or Salomon’s QST may win out for you.
 But among stiff and strong all-mountain models, the Kore 93 is a perfectly viable option for the occasional zipper line.

-As I mentioned above, one of the big shifts with the newest Kore model was an increase in the number of available sizes.
+As I mentioned above, one of the big shifts with the 2021-2022 Kore model was an increase in the number of available sizes.
 With only 7 centimeters separating the lengths (which range from 156 to 191cm), it’s now far easier to get an ideal match.
 At 5’9” and 155 pounds, I went with the 177-centimeter length, which is my typical sweet spot for an all-rounder.
 All in all, I found it felt true to size and had a very natural feel from the very first run.
-Of note: each length has a unique turn radius that gets longer as ski length increases.
+Of note: Each length has a unique turn radius that gets longer as ski length increases.
 And given the tighter gaps between sizes, you can tune your turning style (quick/medium-width vs. longer sweepers) to the length a bit better.